dawiddiwad/verity-app/SPECIFICATION.md

 The application is a single-page interface with a clean, modern, dark-themed design.

--   **Header**: A sticky header displaying the application title ("AI Resume Analyzer") and buttons for importing and exporting the entire database.
+-   **Header**: A sticky header displaying the application title ("Verity App") and buttons for importing and exporting the entire database.
 -   **Main Content Area**: The central part of the application, containing two primary sections:
     1.  **Input Form**: For creating, selecting, and managing jobs, and for uploading resumes.
     2.  **Results Area**: Displays either the **Analysis History Table** (filtered by the selected job) or the **Detailed Analysis View** for a single result.